cdktf/cdktf-provider-gitlab/docs/dataGitlabProjectMilestones.python.md

 The ID or URL-encoded path of the project owned by the authenticated user.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.3.0/docs/data-sources/project_milestones#project DataGitlabProjectMilestones#project}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.4.0/docs/data-sources/project_milestones#project DataGitlabProjectMilestones#project}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-gitlab.dataGitlabProjectMilestones.DataGitlabProjectMilestones.Initializer.parameter.id"></a>

-- *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.3.0/docs/data-sources/project_milestones#id DataGitlabProjectMilestones#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---